Visit Hanoi, the bustling capital of Vietnam

 hanoi d-67 house

-Hoan Kiem Lake (The Sword Lake)
+Hoan Kiem Lake

-A city’s heart and soul, the beautiful Hoan Kiem Lake, also called Sword Lake, is a must-visit for a leisurely walk in the Vietnamese capital, Hanoi.
+Known as the sword lake, city’s heart and soul, the beautiful Hoan Kiem Lake, also called Sword Lake, is a must-visit for a leisurely walk in the Vietnamese capital, Hanoi.
 This iconic lake, spanning 12 hectares, shines as a cultural and historical gem, deeply tied to the lives of Hanoi’s residents for generations.
 Both locals and international travelers gather here to enjoy its charm.

 On weekends, the area around Hoan Kiem Lake transforms into a vibrant walking street filled with street music, folk games, and an array of street food.
 It’s an ideal spot to immerse yourself in Hanoi’s lively atmosphere.
 During weekdays, the lake remains easily accessible by motorcycle, taxi, or a leisurely stroll from the Old Quarter, making it a perfect place to explore Hanoi’s vibrant culture and history.